Management and Leadership

-In addition to qualifications, the possession of certain personal qualities can be beneficial to those who ultimately wish to pursue a career in management (see ‘Have you got what it takes?’).
+In addition to qualifications, the possession of certain personal qualities can be beneficial to those who ultimately wish to pursue a career in management (see the box titled ‘Have you got what it takes?’).
 In fact, due to the roles and responsibilities you may have taken on while serving, you could well be equipped with a range of management skills without even realising it!

 A large number of different types of management and leadership qualification are available within the UK.
 These range from vocational qualifications such as Scottish and national vocational qualifications (S/NVQs) and vocationally related qualifications (VRQs) to academic (e.g. foundation degrees, bachelor’s degrees, master’s, doctorates) and professional qualifications (see below).
 There is also learning available that is not officially accredited – for instance, the sort of group learning acquired at conferences.

 There is some overlap between these types of qualification – for example, courses leading to vocational or professional qualifications are often delivered by academic institutions, and group learning is a feature common to many of the courses that lead to accredited qualifications.